mozilla-mobile/firefox-ios/BUILDING.md

 > Only follow these instructions if you are using the new free personal developer accounts that Apple enabled with Xcode 7.

-In the following files, replace occurrences of `org.mozilla.ios` with `YOURREVERSEDOMAIN`.
+In the following files, replace occurrences of `org.mozilla.ios` with your own unique reverse domain like for example `se.mydomain.ios`.
+If you do not own a domain, just use your full name like for example `jane.appleseed`.

 Make sure you expand all the fields of the `.entitlements` files.
 Make sure you just replace the `org.mozilla.ios` part and keep prefixes like `group.` that some files contain.

 * `Client/Configuration/BaseConfig.xcconfig`
 * `Client/Info.plist`